andrasq/node-qversion/Readme.md

         1.1,1.2         comma-list of templates
         1.1.1-1.1.7     range match
         1.1.*           prefix match
+        1.1.x           prefix match (same as 1.1.*)
         1.1             prefix match (same as 1.1.*)
         >1.1            relative match (also >=, <, <=)
         *               any version (wildcard match)

-The semantics of approximate match are not yet well defined; currently it is implemented as a prefix match.
+The semantics of approximate match `~1.1` are not yet well defined; currently it is implemented as a prefix match.

 ### qv = new QVersion( [options] )